Today is the 27th anniversary of the 1985 bombing of the Rainbow Warrior by French secret service agents here in Auckland harbour.

 That is a long time ago now, but every year at this time I am reminded in crystal clear detail of the day and the times, and of Fernando.

-I’m reminded of what happened to New Zealand and to Greenpeace and of how important what happened then is still important today.
+I’m reminded of what happened to New Zealand and to Greenpeace and of how important what happened then is still today.

 This time they were welcoming one of their own.